Peachtree City, Georgia: Geography

 Peachtree City has three lakes.
 Lake Kedron to the north is a reservoir that supplies Lake Peachtree to the south via Flat Creek.
 Lake Kedron is owned by the Fayette County Authority, and is managed so as to keep Lake Peachtree full whenever there is a lack of rain and still allow for recreational use of the lake during droughts.
 Lake Kedron is not afforded any recreational use except for fishing.
 Lake McIntosh, the newest lake, close to Planterra, has now reached full pool.

+The city is subdivided into five neighborhoods called "villages": Aberdeen, Braelinn, Glenloch, Kedron, and Wilksmoor.